-- Open dairy cattle are for exhibit only and will be released on Saturday based on schedule set forth by the fairboard. - 2.
+- Open beef cattle are for exhibit only and will be released on Saturday based on schedule set forth by the fair board. - 2.
 Entry must be made 15 days before the Fair to allow proper time for setup. - 3.
 No hay or straw will be furnished. - 4.
 Bedding will be provided.